Nutika16/Harvard-CS50-s-Python-Course/Notes.md

 - Data preprocessing
 - Machine learning (image-based models)
 - It provides simple functions to manipulate and process image files efficiently.

+### 42. Regular Expressions (Regex)

+Regular expressions (also called **regexes**) are used to **find, match, or validate patterns** in text.

+They are commonly used to:

+- Validate user input (email, phone number, password)
+- Search for specific patterns in text
+- Extract required information from strings

+Python provides a built-in library called **`re`** to work with regular expressions.

+---